enesuur/crm-mini/README.md

 This project is publicly accessible for use and collaboration; however:

-- You may NOT sell, resell, or redistribute this project or any part of it commercially without explicit written permission from Anitalk.
+- You may NOT sell, resell, or redistribute this project or any part of it commercially without explicit written permission from Crm-mini.
 - Usage, modification, and personal or educational use are permitted.
 - The software is provided "as is," without any warranty.